Improving Focus And Confidence: Exercise For ADHD

 Occupational therapy

 Attention-deficit/hyperactivity disorder might be treated through behavioral therapies, interventions, and pharmaceutical drugs.
-Therapies might include Occupational Therapy (OT), which can help children with sensory disorders (conditions frequently co-morbid to ADHD) develop decreased or increased sensitivity to stimuli.
-Occupational Therapy can help children with ADHD learn to sit and attend to a task, write effectively, and tune out distractors.
+Therapies might include Occupational Therapy (OT), which can help children with sensory disorders (conditions frequently comorbid to ADHD) develop decreased or increased sensitivity to stimuli.
+Occupational Therapy can also help children with ADHD learn to sit and attend to a task, write effectively, and tune out distractions.

 Online or in-person therapy

 Some families might also choose to use therapies traditionally used for other conditions, such as cognitive behavior therapy, to treat ADHD.
-Psychotherapy can help "rewire" the brain to develop healthier self-esteem and coping mechanisms.
+Psychotherapy can help "rewire" the brain, in a sense, to develop healthier self-esteem and coping mechanisms.
 If traditional therapy isn’t an option, online therapy can provide a more cost-effective and convenient alternative.
-Using online therapy with a wide network of licensed professional therapists can be more affordable and allow you to get counseling from the comfort of your home.
+Using online therapy with a wide network of licensed professional therapists can also be more affordable and allow you to get counseling from the comfort of your home.

 IEP and 504 Plans

-Interventions for attention-deficit/hyperactivity disorder might include IEP and 504 Plans in educational settings.
-These plans may allow students to receive services (including OT) during school hours, may allow children the opportunity to use fidget toys to help keep focus, or may instruct teachers to provide children with better seating, perhaps away from windows, doors, or areas with a large number of stimuli.
+In educational settings, interventions for attention-deficit/hyperactivity disorder might include IEP and 504 Plans.
+These plans may allow students to receive services (including OT) during school hours, allow children the opportunity to use fidget toys to help keep focus, or instruct teachers to provide children with accommodations like alternate seating, perhaps away from windows, doors, or areas with a large number of stimuli.

 Medication